MiKinshu/Penta/README.md

 * Prateek Mishra

 See also the list of [contributors](https://github.com/MiKinshu/Gogo/graphs/contributors) who participated in the project.

 Check out the designed entry of our project on [Figma](https://www.figma.com/file/PJh6dyNK2T9Wau9k1xHXOg/Gogo?node-id=3%3A3) :tada:

-Chek out the video presentation of our project [YouTube](https://www.youtube.com/watch?v=XWp59RgBb0c)
+Check out the video presentation of our project [YouTube](https://www.youtube.com/watch?v=XWp59RgBb0c)